Payton-Coding/Capstone-Project-Designing-a-Machine-Learning-Solution/README.md

 Capstone-Project-Designing-a-Machine-Learning-Solution

 Project Overview:
-This project uses a **Convolutional Neural Network (CNN)** to classify images as either **cats** or **dogs**.
+This project uses a Convolutional Neural Network (CNN) to classify images as either cats or dogs.
 The model learns visual features such as edges, shapes, and textures from thousands of labeled images to make predictions on new images.

 TensorFlow Cats vs. Dogs Dataset: https://www.tensorflow.org/datasets/catalog/cats_vs_dogs